cs326-final-bet/cs326-final-bet/docs/milestone-1/milestone-1.md

      friendID : [1, 5, 27]
   }
 }

 Each user will have a unique ID to identify them.
 Each user will have a username and passowrd to log into our application.
 Each user will have an email to register with.
 We will also keep track of the users stats and friends list.
-TODO: Describe each type of data (Mock out a JSON object and describe each field)
-TODO: Describe user interactions with each piece of data

 Track Data.
 Contains the data for each individual track Track Data JSON: